Storytelling Matters!

 - 1 to 20 rule

-- Every minute of presentation time require 20 minutes of preparation time
+- Every minute of presentation time requires 20 minutes of preparation time

 - Use the paperwork and pitch the flow of the presentation to others